 DHA is not absorbed through the skin into the body and it has no known toxicity.
-DHA has been listed with the Food and Drug Administration (FDA) since 1973, and has been used in cosmetic preparations for almost 30 years.
+DHA has been listed with the Food and Drug Administration (FDA) since 1973, and has been used in cosmetic preparations since.

 Visit M•U•S•T, your one-stop beauty shop 301 E. Seneca Street in Manlius, NY